 car mechanic that built it and answers car questions.

-I have 2 full blown car websites that can be searched through with the custom search box.
+I have 2 full blown car sites that can be searched through with the custom search box.